sight-line/docs/source/index.md

 > Examples in this documentation are written using [httpie](https://github.com/jkbrzt/httpie).

 > To install `httpie` on OS X run `brew install httpie`

+The Sight Line API enables third party data providers to share roads works information.
+Data providers are responsible for all data and ensuring it is up-to-date.

+Once written, information is immediately fetchable by the [Sight Line mobile app](https://www.sight-line.uk).